GoGoKo699/group-to-circuits/README.md

 ##### How to cite

 If you use this code in your research, please cite it as follows:
 Ruge Lin (2022).
-ETransforming an arbitrary finite group into quantum circuits.
+Quantum representation of finite groups.